artificx/artificx-ios/README.md

 # 1.0.1
-V1.0.1 of Artificx iOS App
+Version 1.0.1 of Artificx iOS App